2019 COSC Finalists

-- Directors must be members of NOA and pay the convention fee.
+- Directors must be members of NOA and pay the conference fee.

 (Directors bringing five or more students will receive a discount).

-- Each student participant will pay the student registration convention fee.
+- Each student participant will pay the student registration conference fee.

 Opera Division II: All performers are age 23 and older (primarily graduate students)

-NEW CATEGORY: Musical Theatre: All performers are between the ages of 18 and 23 (primarily undergraduates) See Musical Theatre repertoire guidelines below
+Musical Theatre: All performers are between the ages of 18 and 22 (primarily undergraduates).
+See Musical Theatre repertoire guidelines below.

 Operatic literature of all styles and periods is eligible for submission into both opera categories.
-Standard operetta literature, such as material by Gilbert & Sullivan, Friml, Lehàr, Johann Strauss, and others, will be included in the appropriate opera category.
-Repertoire in the new Musical Theatre category is restricted to singing in the traditional or “legit” style.
+Standard operetta literature, such as material by Gilbert & Sullivan, Friml, Lehár, Johann Strauss, and others, will be included in the appropriate opera division.
+Repertoire in the Musical Theatre division is restricted to singing in the traditional or “legit” style.
 Scenes which include heavy belting or pop-rock techniques will not be eligible.
+Repertoire which includes appropriate and healthy use of chest voice, however, is acceptable.
 As in the operatic divisions, the quality of singing and vocal technique will be strongly considered.